 I’ve compiled and simplified research from neuroscience, psychology, and mindfulness, to create this unique online course.
 It will teach parents and students how to set achievable goals,

 We’ll work together to set the foundation for positive changes your child can use throughout life.

 I look forward to getting to know you and your child.

-Want a proven program to help your child make a positive change in behavior and academics
+Want a proven program that helps your child make positive changes in behavior and academics

-May be skeptical, but are open to learning and trying something new
+May be skeptical, but open to learning and trying something new

 Have a child with anxiety or stress and would like them to reach goals without impacting their emotional, physical or psychological well-being

 Feel overwhelmed that your child is not achieving and you’re not sure where to begin

 Would like support and to engage with a like-minded community

 Have a child struggling with academics, isn’t well rested, and constantly feels the pressure of life’s tasks